BRAC Public Policy Positions

 Support programs, ordinances and initiatives that set a progressive, inclusive community tone and ensure that key organizations and leaders are aligned to create positive change

-Support the adoption of a nondiscrimination policy in EBR that provides protection from discrimination in public accommodations, employment, real estate and housing based on race, color, religion, national origin, age, disability, sex, veterans status, gender identity or sexual orientation, provided that its enforcement is designed in a manner that does not place an undue burden on the business community and does not require the creation or excessive expansion of a governmental office or division
+Support the adoption of a nondiscrimination policy in East Baton Rouge Parish that provides protection from discrimination in public accommodations, employment, and real estate and housing based on race, color, religion, national origin, age, disability, sex, veterans status, gender identity, or sexual orientation, provided that its enforcement is designed to be fair, impartial, and to provide equal protection of law to all individuals, and does not require the creation or excessive expansion of a governmental office or division.

-BRAC understands that discrimination can have an adverse effect on community growth, and supports the adoption of nondiscrimination policies to protect vulnerable populations.
-The most vibrant economies in the U.S. increasingly are those that have learned to embrace diversity and maintain an optimistic, inclusive vision for their community, while always remaining receptive to change.
+With an understanding that discrimination can have an adverse effect on community growth, the most vibrant economies in the U.S. increasingly are those that have learned to embrace diversity and maintain an optimistic, inclusive vision for their community, while always remaining receptive to change.
 These intangibles can have a major impact on economic development, talent retention and attraction, as well as community pride and commitment to enact positive change.